 Short Version:

 Keep your left arm straight taking the club back as you coil around your right leg fully hinging your wrists.
-Uncoil moving to your left side (the uncoiling will help propel you to your left side) with your arms following your shoulders and your wrists unhinging automatically (it's not an arms swing - it's a body swing).
+Uncoil turning to your left side (the uncoiling will help propel you to your left side) with your arms following your shoulders and your wrists unhinging automatically (it's not an arms swing - it's a body swing).
 You end up facing the target with almost all your weight on your left side.

 Long Version:

 Keep your left arm reasonably straight (as much as possible for your level of flexibility - the important thing is that the left arm is straight at impact) while coiling around your right leg fully hinging your wrists with your left shoulder getting near your chin.
-You uncoil moving forward with your arms moving at the same speed as your shoulders and your wrists unhinging automatically - you complete the swing with your belly button facing the target with 90 percent of your weight on the left leg.
+You uncoil turning forward with your arms moving at the same speed as your shoulders and your wrists unhinging automatically - you complete the swing with your belly button facing the target with 90 percent of your weight on the left leg.
 You will see the ball and your arms will want to hit it.
 Don't do it.
 Make the swing through the ball and make sure your arms don't swing at the ball - the golf swing is a body swing - not an arms swing.
 Do all this with a smooth tempo while staying on plane throughout the swing - no popping your head up.

 1. Button and treads - swing so when you finish your belly button is facing the target and a person behind you can see the treads on your right shoe.